Accelerating the Search for Superconductors Using Machine Learning: Descriptors from QSD's and Engineered features

 To determine the statistical features of a property, we create a one-dimensional array ($W_{\text{comp}}$) by weighting over the normalized composition and evaluate each statistical feature using this array.
 For a ternary compound ($A_{x}B_{y}C_{z}$), the $W_{\text{comp}}$ array for electronegativity is:

 Thus, our feature space consists of six descriptors and 24 statistical features related to four different elemental properties.
-While superconductivity depends on various factors, including preparation methods, applied pressure, magnetic fields.
+While superconductivity depends on various factors, including preparation methods, applied pressure and magnetic fields.
 Our database reports the critical temperature at ambient pressure.
 As these descriptors do not capture pressure dependence of critical temperature, our model targets prediction of critical temperature at ambient conditions.

 Our goal is to develop a model for prediction of a new superconductor.
-As prediction of structure from chemical composition itself is a daunting problem, we use only chemical descriptors here in developing a machine learning model to predict critical temperature.
+As prediction of structure from chemical composition itself is a daunting problem, we use only composition based descriptors here in training a machine learning model to predict critical temperature.